Tsubame88/Data-Analyst-in-PowerBI_Inventory/README.md

     A items will cover up to seventy percent of total revenue, B items will cover the following twenty percent, and C items will represent the remaining percentage.

+    In this study case, Almost 70% of total revenue is located in these 18 items out of total of 104 items.
+So we could pay attention to these items.

 1 Handanhal and Misra (2014).
 ABC Analysis for Inventory Management: Bridging the Gap between Research and Classroom.